-Loose ends, unanswered questions, intriguing details, and Noodle Incidents left in Canon by the creators; these make good launch points for Fanon and Fan Fic.
+Loose ends, unanswered questions, intriguing details, and Noodle Incidents left in Canon by the creators; these make good launch points for Fanon, Fan Fic, and Epileptic Trees.

 All active serials, especially ones with no defined endpoint, have intentional Canon Fodder because the creators need it to launch their own future storylines.
 Unexpectedly canceled works will be full of it, too.
 But even works that try to avoid leaving Canon Fodder will likely leave some accidentally.

 Chekhov's Gun and its relations can be Canon Fodder if a sufficiently long time passes between introduction and use.
 Sequel Hooks are Canon Fodder by definition.
 Red Herrings are always potential canon fodder, especially outside of the mystery genres.
 Even Cryptic Background References specifically intended not to become fodder usually don't last long if a story gets continued longer than the creator expected or falls Off the Rails.
-Hufflepuff House is often a good source of this as well.
+Hufflepuff House and What Happened to the Mouse? are often good sources of this as well.

 The more devoted the fanbase, the smaller the detail that can become tempting Canon Fodder.

 If the creators of an active work take a piece of Canon Fodder and develop it contrary to how most of the Fanon based off that piece is going, Fan Dumb and related swearing at the creator can easily result.
 If the creators go a step further and actually use the Fanon's answer for Canon Fodder, it's Ascended Fanon.
 For a character that serves as Canon Fodder, see O.C.
 Stand-in.

 Not to be confused with Cannon Fodder.
 A Sub-Trope of Fanfic Fuel.